-The year-long programme involves a unique combination of a Parliamentary placement alongside an opportunity to practice church-based community organising in a diverse and economically deprived area.
-This allows us to develop leaders who understand Parliament and yet are not trapped by the ‘Westminster bubble.’
-Instead they have deep roots in a community and understand the potential for transformation to happen through civil society and local initiatives.
+This allows us to develop leaders who understand national political issues without being trapped in the “Westminster bubble”.
+Instead they have deep roots in a community and understand the potential for transformation to also happen through civil society and local initiatives.

 “Having Sarah working with us on the Buxton programme has been great.
 She has been a very valuable addition to my team in Parliament, and I have no hesitation in recommending the scheme to others in Westminster.”
 Stephen Timms MP